Would you like to get digital quality TV and most of your cable channels for free?

 There are now several ways to get cable channels without cable.
 These options are via the Internet, so you’ll need to connect your computer to your TV or get a special device (like TiVo).
 But if there are cable shows you can’t live without, check out these resources to see if they are available without cable:

-NetFlix: This is my first choice, and what we are going to use as soon as I get our antenna set up.
-With the NetFlix unlimited plan ($8.99/month), you also get over 12,000 movies and TV shows (including current season episodes) to watch instantly on TV.
-You can connect your computer to your TV to stream these shows.
+Amazon Prime: This is my first choice, and what we are going to use as soon as I get our antenna set up.
+With the Amazon Prime, you not only can stream TV shows and movies, but you also get streaming music and free shipping on products ordered from Amazon.

 - Instant TV + DVD rentals: With instant movies and TV from Netflix’s unlimited plan, you can still check out up to three DVDs at a time throughout the month.
 So you get the best of both worlds, and the instant TV/movie feature doesn’t cost anything extra.